FREQUENTLY ASKED QUESTIONS

 Q: Why did we chose Scuba Diving and other water based activities?

 A: As US Military combat Veterans, we understand the struggles many face returning home.
 Scuba diving has always been how we have found peace and the healing power of being weightless under the water is un-paralleled in our minds.
+Diving also transcends most levels of injury/disability giving our Veterans a freedom of movement many have not experienced since their injury.
 We hope to foster the love of diving among other Veterans, to provide a release for their frustrations, and build camaraderie.

-A: The process begins with completing and submitting a Voyage application.
+A: The process begins with completing and submitting a Voyage application which will be available on our website during the submission window.
 We highly encourage the applicant be as thorough as possible and submit as soon as the submission window opens.
 This will allow us to review and request additional information or documentation as needed before the packet goes before a selection board.
 Primaries will be selected along with alternates.
 Each will be notified and the administrative process will continue until departure.
 It is critical that each selected participant be prompt in replying to requests for information.
 A general timeline is as follows:

-~ March - April: Documents and travel packets built; participants must provide proof of airline itinerary NLT 15APR18
+March - April: Dive training for those not already certified.
+Documents and travel packets built; participants must provide proof of airline itinerary NLT 15APR20

-~ May - June: Administrative details finalized; training reviewed
+May - June: Administrative details finalized; final travel info sent out

 Q: How are participants selected?